-tidyllm is an R package designed to access various large language model APIs, including Claude, ChatGPT, Groq, Mistral, and local models via Ollama.
+tidyllm is an R package designed to access various large language model APIs, including Anthropic Claude, OpenAI,Google Gemini, Groq, Mistral, and local models via Ollama or OpenAI-compatible APIS.
 Built for simplicity and functionality, it helps you generate text, analyze media, and integrate model feedback into your data workflows with ease.

 Features

-• Multiple Model Support: Seamlessly switch between various model providers like Claude, ChatGPT, Groq, Mistral or Ollama using the best of what each has to offer.
+- Multiple Model Support: Seamlessly switch between various model providers using the best of what each has to offer.

-• Media Handling: Extract and process text from PDFs and capture console outputs for messaging.
+- Media Handling: Extract and process text from PDFs and capture console outputs for messaging.
 Upload imagefiles or the last plotpane to multimodal models.
+For the Gemini API even video and audio inputs are supported.

 Installation